Completing a Dynamic Youth Award (DYA)

 • the portfolios are well organised and presented

-It then needs the following information about the young people:
+You will then provide the following information about the young person who has completed the award:

 • Date of birth